ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 # [Case Study #2](https://8weeksqlchallenge.com/case-study-2/) - Pizza Runner Data Cleaning

 ## customer_orders table
-- create a temporary table using a select statement
+- create a temporary table 'customer_orders_temp' using a select statement
 - 'exclusions': use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers
 - 'extras': use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers